Benefits of Scoliosis Exercises:

 Editorial board member of international journals CICRJ & Rehabilitation Science

 Many parents arrive at clinic feeling guilty, convinced that their child’s scoliosis is the result of “slouching” or too much time on phones or games.
-The science is clear: posture does not cause structural scoliosis.
+The science is clear: posture does not cause structural scoliosis. idiopathic Scoliosis is the most common type of scoliosis making up about 80% of cases.

 What Scoliosis Really Is

-Scoliosis is a three-dimensional deformity of the spine.
+idiopathic Scoliosis is a three-dimensional deformity of the spine.
 It involves changes in vertebral alignment, rotation, and rib positioning.
 These changes are structural, not just postural, and cannot be “sat up straight” away.

 The Role of Genetics and Growth